stevedylandev/eeeeeeee-raycast-extension/README.md

 npm run build
 ```

-You then should be able to search for the command `Stevelator` in Raycast and use it
+You then should be able to search for the command `Eeeeeelator` in Raycast and use it